-The Minister for the Village Development of Disadvantaged Regions and

-Transmigration (Mendes PDTT) stated that the government through the development activity.
-The use of village funds is allocated in an effort to achieve the goals of village development, namely improving the welfare of village communities, quality of life and poverty reduction in the village.
+The Minister for the Village Development of Disadvantaged Regions and Transmigration (Mendes PDTT) stated that the government through the Nawacita Program is committed to developing Indonesia from the guidelines.
+The government allocates a certain amount of village funds to fund each village development activity.
+The use of village funds is allocated in an effort to achieve the goals of village development opment, namely improving the welfare of village communities, quality of life and poverty reduction in the village.
 The effectiveness of village fund management is influenced by various factors such as timeliness, and results according to community expectations.
-In addition, internal and external factors such as the competence of village officials, leadership style, culture adhered to by officials and the community, as well as community participation in supporting any work programs that have been planned in village development in accordance with the allocation of funds owned by the village.
+In addition, internal and external factors such as the competence of village officials, leadership style, culture adhered to by officials and the

+&lt;sup>1 Faculty of Economics and Business, Udayana University (Unud), Jl.
+PB Sudirman, Denpasar, Bali, Indonesia community, as well as community participation in supporting any work programs that have been planned in village development in accordance with the allocation of funds owned by the village.